 Public health professionals prevent disease and protect and promote health within groups of people, from small communities to entire populations.
-At our college, public health is integrated in all that we do as we strive to ensure health for every person, every family and every community.
+At our college, public health is integrated in all that we do as we strive to ensure health for every person, every family and every community in Oregon and beyond.

-We offer one of the few undergraduate public health programs in the country and are gaining momentum and enthusiasm as the first college of public health in Oregon.
+We offer one of the few undergraduate public health programs in the country and are gaining momentum as the first college of public health in Oregon.

 As a graduate, you may choose to work in the public or private sector, in government, public health departments, community health agencies or health-related organizations.
 Other opportunities also are arising in this rapidly expanding field.